 Honors Program: Students can be both Newcomb Scholars and Honors students by meeting the GPA requirement and course requirement for the Honors program.

 Honors Thesis: The two-semester Honors Thesis fulfills the Newcomb Scholars Independent Research Project requirement, and we encourage Newcomb scholars to consider completing the Honors Thesis in their department.
 Only students who complete an Honors Thesis graduate with "scholarly honors," a notation on the diploma, in the department in which they are writing.

 Study Abroad: The Newcomb Scholars program values knowledge gained from multiple perspectives and modes of learning and supports study abroad by our students.
-However, we strongly encourage students to study abroad in the spring semester of their junior year or during summer so they may take the third year course with their cohort.
-If Scholars decide to study abroad during the fall semester of their junior year or for an entire year, they may take either take INTU 3000 during the summer (when offered) or opt not to enroll in the course.
+However, we strongly encourage students to study abroad in the fall semester of their junior year or during the summer so they may take the third-year course with their cohort.
+If Scholars decide to study abroad during the spring semester of their junior year or for an entire year, they must take INTU 2500 during their sophomore or senior year as noted above.
 Scholars must complete all other seminars and will be expected to participate in the scheduled events for their cohort before and after their term abroad.

 Altman Scholar: Students cannot participate in Newcomb Scholars and the Altman Scholars program because the requirements for each program are so numerous.
 Please review the mission and goals of each program prior to the application process to decide which one might be the best fit for your academic goals and interests.